jalexspringer/jalexspringer/README.md

 ### Building Complex Systems at Scale

-I'm a builder who thrives on creating robust, data-driven systems.
+I'm a builder who thrives on designing data oriented systems.
 After leading commercial teams while maintaining hands-on development, I'm now fully focused on systems architecture and platform engineering.
 My experience spans from designing high-throughput data pipelines to building AI-powered analytics platforms, always with an emphasis on performance and maintainability.

 ---